arshad-yaseen/ocr-llm/README.md

 ### Limitations

-- When hosting on Vercel, processing PDFs with more than 25 pages will trigger a 'FUNCTION_PAYLOAD_TOO_LARGE' error due to Vercel's 4.5MB function body size limit.
+- When hosting on Vercel, processing PDFs with more than 25 pages will trigger a `FUNCTION_PAYLOAD_TOO_LARGE` error due to Vercel's 4.5MB function body size limit.
 Similar limitations may exist on other hosting platforms.

 To handle this gracefully, implement a page limit check before processing: